Topographic map indexes are separated by map series. In the Research Center, the indexes are housed together in the Topographic Indexes Vertical File.

 Topographic maps can also help either to establish the legal description of a piece of land or to determine where a piece of property is located by means of a legal description.
 You can even use them to find out if there are any oil or gas wells on a particular property or to establish where certain pipelines, power lines, or railroads run.

-An index to symbols used to read topo maps is available in the Research Center on the map cabinets and duplicate indexes can be found in the 'Maps' vertical file.
+An index to symbols used to read topo maps is available in the Research Center.
 The USGS provides a list and description of topographic map symbols as well.

 To find adjoining maps look for the names of the neighboring maps at the sides and corners of the topo map you are viewing, or look at the chart near the bottom right hand corner that lists the names of the surrounding maps.